-Monthly payment In addition to the rent above, the monthly payment to the landlord
+Monthly payment In addition to the rent above, the monthly payment to the landlord includes:

-to the landlord includes:

-Service charge £0.00

-Estate charge £0.00

-Buildings insurance £9.60

-Management fee £0.95

-Reserve fund payment £0.00
+Service charge £17.25 Estate charge £0.00 Buildings insurance £9.68 Management fee £4.82 Reserve fund payment £0.00

-Total monthly payment excluding rent £10.55
+Total monthly payment excluding rent £31.75

 Reservation fee There is no reservation fee payable for resales.
 Eligibility You can apply to buy the home if both of the following apply: your household income is £80,000 or less you cannot afford all of the deposit and mortgage payments to buy a home that meets your needs One of the following must also be true: you're a first-time buyer you used to own a home but cannot afford to buy one now you're forming a new household - for example, after a relationship breakdown you're an existing shared owner, and you want to move you own a home and want to move but cannot afford a new home for your needs If you own a home, you must have completed the sale of the home on or before the date you complete your shared ownership purchase.
 As part of your application, your finances and credit history will be assessed to ensure that you can afford and sustain the rental and mortgage payments.
 You must have a local connection to n/a either through residency, work or family in line with the nomination agreement.
-Tenure Leasehold Lease type Shared ownership house lease r .
-T Lease term 110 years For more information, see section 2.5, 'Lease extensions', in the 'Key information about shared ownership' document.
+Tenure Leasehold Lease type Shared ownership house lease Lease term 121 years For more information, see section 2.5, 'Lease extensions', in the 'Key information about shared ownership' document.
 Maximum share you can own You can buy up to 100% of your home.
 Transfer of freehold At 100% ownership, the freehold will transfer to you.

-Landlord

-Bromford Housing Group Limited, Shannon Way,

-Ashchurch,

-Tewkesbury

-GL20 8ND

-Under a shared ownership lease, you pay for a percentage share of the market value of a home.
-You enter into a lease agreement with the landlord, and agree to pay rent to the landlord on the remaining share.

-Landlord's nomination period

-When you give the landlord notice that you intend to sell your share in your home, the landlord has 8 weeks to find a buyer.
-The landlord may offer to buy back your share, but only in exceptional circumstances and if they have funds available.
-If they do not find a buyer within 8 weeks, you can sell your share yourself on the open market.
-For example, through an estate agent.
+g Group Limited, ownership lease, you pay for a percentage share of the home.
+You enter into a lease agreement with the ee to pay rent to the landlord on the remaining share. as landlard natios that you intend to call your share in ne landlord notice that you intend to sell your share in your home, the landlord has 8 weeks to find a buyer.
+The landlord may your share, but only in exceptional circumstances and if available.
+If they do not find a buyer within 8 weeks, you re yourself on the open market.
+For example, through an to at the hame ts at the home. a room in the home at any time, but you must live there et (rent out) your entire home unless you either: are or ord's permission, which they will only give in exceptional ee section 1.5 in 'Key information about shared • nent) gage lender's permission if you have a mortgage.

-Pets

-You can keep pets at the home.

-Subletting

-You can rent out a room in the home at any time, but you must live there at the same time.

-You cannot sublet (rent out) your entire home unless you either:

-- own a 100% share or - have your landlord's permission, which they will only give in exceptional circumstances (see section 1.5 in 'Key information about shared ownership' document) and - have your mortgage lender's permission if you have a mortgage.